What is GBA+

 What is GBA+?

-GBA+ is an analytical process used to assess how diverse groups of women, men and non-binary people may experience policies, programs and initiatives.
-The “plus” in GBA+ acknowledges that GBA goes beyond biological (sex) and socio-cultural (gender) differences.
-We all have multiple identity factors that intersect to make us who we are; GBA+ also considers many other identity factors, like race, ethnicity, religion, age, and mental or physical disability.
+GBA+ is an analytical process used to assess how diverse groups of women, men, and gender diverse people may experience policies, programs and initiatives.
+The “plus” in GBA+ is not just about differences between biological (sexes) and socio-cultural (genders).
+We all have multiple characteristics that intersect and contribute to who we are.
+GBA+ considers many other identity factors such as race, ethnicity, religion, age, and mental or physical disability and how the interaction between these factors influences the way we might experience government policies and initiatives.

 GBA+ and gender equality